Bhutan is the only carbon negative country in the world

 For a country that has already gained the world’s respect and attention, Bhutan has a big reputation to uphold, and luckily even bigger plans to do so.

 By 2030 Bhutan plans to reach zero net greenhouse gas admission and to produce zero waste.
-This means putting a comprehensive plan of action into place such as increasing it’s share on renewable energy sources such as wind, biogas, and solar.
+This means putting a comprehensive plan of action into place, with items such as increasing its reliance on renewable energy sources like wind, biogas, and solar power.

 - Community Development